 Reduce Impervious Surfaces: Surfaces such as roofs, driveways, and patios are impervious and do not allow rainwater to filter into the soil.
 This keeps rain from recharging our groundwater aquifers and forces the water into storm drains.
 Instead of concrete patios, asphalt driveways, and paved paths, try wood decks, gravel, pervious asphalt driveways, and mulched paths.

-Practice Green Landscaping: Try mixing compost or biosolids in your garden soil to improve water retention and are natural fertilizers.
+Practice Green Landscaping: Try mixing compost or biosolids in your garden soil to improve water retention, as they are natural fertilizers.
 Additionally, plant native species in the garden because they require less fertilizer and water.

 Conserve Water: Water is a valuable natural resource.
 It is important to use it wisely by ensuring that our homes are leak-free, that we don't overwater lawns, and we take short showers.
 There are endless ways to reduce your water footprint.
 Check out 100+ Ways to Conserve Water to come up with unique ways that you can make a difference.